morawskiOZ/flight_monitor/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 Go program that monitors particular flight price and send email notification when price is below set price.
+For now only compatible with Ryanair API.

 <p align="right">(<a href="#top">back to top</a>)</p>